 Evidence exists for two causes of cherry cracking.
-The first relates to excessive water being supplied to the fruit through the tree's vascular system.
+The first relates to excessive water being supplied to the fruit through the tree's vascular system and is termed “plant internal water-induced cracking”.
 This builds up tensile forces acting on the skin from inside the fruit.
-This cracking can occur in orchards that have been over-irrigated, and can be exacerbated when rain follows shortly after irrigation.
+This cracking can occur in orchards that have been over-irrigated and can be exacerbated when rain follows shortly after irrigation or with large fluctuations in soil water content.
 There are no well-established remedies for this type of cracking.

-The more common type of cracking occurs as a result of direct osmotic water absorption through the fruit skin or cuticle.
-Consequently, factors affecting permeability of the skin are of major importance in determining fruit resistance to water absorption.
+The more common type of cracking occurs as a result of direct osmotic water absorption through the fruit cuticle and skin and is termed “rain-induced cracking”.
+Consequently, factors affecting the permeability of the cuticle and skin are of major importance in determining fruit resistance to water absorption.
 Penetration of the cuticle occurs by diffusion or by mass flow through cuticular cracks and other surface structures.
 As water penetration through the cuticle increases, the cuticle can separate from the epidermal cell wall.
 As more water is absorbed, the inner epidermal cell wall swells and detaches from sub-epidermal cells.
 Cellular contents are lost from epidermal cells near the fracture.
-Swelling in the epidermal cell wall region results in cuticular fracturing that generally precedes fruit cracking.
+Swelling of the epidermal cell wall region results in cuticular fracturing that generally precedes fruit cracking.
 This is the putative mechanism for postharvest cracking which can manifest in the packinghouse or during shipping.

-Another class of sprayable protectants reduce cherry cracking by repelling water from the fruit surface.
-Similar to applying wax to a car, these products (RainGard and Parka) feature hydrophobic components which can help fill small cuticular cracks and reduce absorption of water.
-These products have the greatest efficacy when they are applied before the onset of rain and have fully dried on the fruit surface.
-As cherry fruit grow, the protective coating from these products breaks apart, so 2-3 repeat applications at 7-10 day intervals are advised to maintain adequate coverage throughout the period of cracking susceptibility.
+These products have the greatest efficacy when they have fully dried on the fruit surface before the onset of rain.
+As cherry fruit grow, the protective coating from these products breaks apart, so 2 - 3 repeat applications at 7 - 10-day intervals are advised to maintain adequate coverage throughout the period of cracking susceptibility.

-It is widely accepted that cherries generally become more susceptible to rain-induced cracking as they mature, but recent research has demonstrated considerable variability in cracking susceptibility from site to site within the same year, as well as from year to year at the same site.
-As such, it can be difficult for growers to anticipate how vulnerable their fruit may be to rain damage at any given time.
-A simple benchtop test has been recently developed and validated to help cherry growers make informed decisions about when to protect their fruit vs. saving money on sprays or helicopters.
-More information on this test is available at http://www.treefruitresearch.com/images/stories/2013_Cracking_Susceptibility_Grower_Test_Kit.pdf.
+There are cultivar differences in cracking susceptibility, and cherries generally become more susceptible to rain-induced cracking as they mature, but recent research has demonstrated that there is considerable variability in cracking susceptibility from site to site within the same year, as well as year-to-year at the same site.
+It can, therefore, be difficult for growers to anticipate how vulnerable their fruit is to rain damage at any given time.
+A simple benchtop test is available to help cherry growers make informed decisions about when to protect their fruit vs. saving money on sprays or helicopters.
+More information on this test is available from the WTFRC at tinyurl.com/cracking-test.

 See General Recommendations for guidelines on table use.
 Read all product labels carefully.